dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 Before I get into the nitty gritty of how I did this, let's talk about what happens when you type in a URL and hit "enter".

 A web page is built using HTML, CSS and usually some JavaScript.
 HTML is a markup language, meaning it is the reason you see pieces of information displayed on a web page.
 For example, images, paragraph text, titles, and other pieces of a page are displayed using HTML.
 The HTML is also responsible for telling search engines and browsers what is on a page.
+For example:
-For example: <pre><code>< img src="./fakeimagepath" alt="dog running with a stick" /></code></pre> This code snippet tells the browser there's an image with some alt text, now display it.
+<code>< img src="./fakeimagepath" alt="dog running with a stick" /></code>
+This code snippet tells the browser there's an image with some alt text, now display it.
 It's the skeletal makeup of a web page.

 CSS adds the styling.
 All of the colours and pretty effects you see are the result of CSS styling.
 It's the visual features of a webpage.